cromatyt/terraform-ecs/README.md

 # Terraform aws (no Fargate)

-:warning: In this example I use ubuntu 22:04 ami which is [not officially support by ec2](https://github.com/aws/amazon-ecs-agent/issues/3227) !
+:warning: In this example I use ubuntu 22:04 ami which is [not officially support by ecs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-anywhere.html) !

-That why I add AppArmor section in ecs-agent.sh file :warning:
+That why I add AppArmor section in ecs-agent.sh file ([ref](https://github.com/aws/amazon-ecs-agent/issues/3227) :warning:

 ## Description

-This project will deploy an ECS environment on AWS with EC2 instances (no Fargate).
+This project will deploy an ECS environment on AWS with EC2 instances (ASG / no Fargate).

 ## Required

 1. Configure SSH

     Generate ed25519 pem key local (here on linux device): `ssh-keygen -t ed25519 -m PEM -f FILE_NAME.pem -C 'SOME COMMENT'` and copy the publique key into the ssh folder project

 2. Set AWS access in Github action secrets: